Freedom Homeschooling

 Life Skills

 Practical Money Skills teaches students basic financial concepts.
 Some of the topics covered are making money, budgeting, buying a home, credit cards, saving and investing, the influence of advertising, consumer awareness, and more.
-Each lesson includes a downloadable teacher’s guide, student activates, and a PowerPoint presentation.
-There are only 12 lessons, so this course should take less than a semester to complete.
-You may wish to begin it after your child has finished the geography course above.
+Each lesson includes a downloadable teacher’s guide, student activities, and a PowerPoint presentation.
+There are only 14 lessons, so this course should take less than a semester to complete.

 Computer Skills

 Code.org’s Computer Science Discoveries course covers programming, physical computing, HTML/CSS, data, and more.
-Your child will engage with computer science as a medium for creativity, communication, problem solving, and fun.
+Your child will engage with computer science as a medium for creativity, communication, problem-solving, and fun.
 They will also learn how to build websites, apps, and games.
 The course can either be taught in a semester or as a year-long course.

 Physical Education and Health